beepboopbitch/react-friday/readme.md

 * _As a user I want to see the current "popular now" results, and be able to click them using the list component_

 ## Components
-* _List component: will list "popular now" descriptors from firebase_
+* _List component: will list "popular now" descriptors from hardcoded data_

 ## Completed Features
 <!-- * _Page header with working media queries for multiple sizes_ -->